 The energy in the core leaks out to produce the radiation we see.
-It cannot reach the surface directly: instead it is transported by radiation, where atoms absorb and then re-emit photons; or by burning core and colder material sinks, just like a boiling pot.
+It cannot reach the surface directly: instead it is transported by radiation, where atoms absorb and then re-emit photons; or by convection, where hot material rises and colder material sinks, just like a boiling pot.
+The outward pressure of the hot gas exactly balances the inward force due to gravity.